 Within the various international standards development organisations around the world, standards are in development on quantum random number generation, QKD networks, quantum sources and sensors, frequency and timing, and quantum computing.
 Quantum technologies are being developed and commercialised rapidly, with ambitious targets over the next decade.
 Standards development will have to keep pace.

-Would you like to speak to one of NPL’s quantum experts about standards?
+Would you like to speak to our quantum team about standards?